 LCAs 2.
 Lower Lough Erne, 11.
 Upper Lough Erne, 13.
-Enniskillen Underlying Landscape Capacity development, having small scale features, the character of which could easily be overwhelmed by larger scale or frequent wind turbines.
+Enniskillen Underlying Landscape Capacity

+All three landscape areas have a relatively high sensitivity to wind energy development, having small scale features, the character of which could easily be overwhelmed by larger scale or frequent wind turbines.
 The landscape of Lower Lough Erne is the largest scale of the three LCAs, with the waterbody of more prominence in views, but is of high scenic quality.
-However, the enclosed nature of these landscapes inland from the loughs does provide a limited capacity for wind energy development, with landscapes typically able to accommodate occasional, relatively small wind turbines typically of domestic/ farm scale in single/ small groups, with up to medium' sized turbines (50<80m).
+However, the enclosed nature of these landscapes inland from the loughs does provide a limited capacity for wind energy development, with landscapes typically able to accommodate occasional, relatively small wind turbines typically of domestic/ farm scale in single/ small groups, with up to 'medium' sized turbines (50<80m).